 In all cases, a height correction of the measured data from the measuring height to hub height is calculated with the shear exponent.
 The shear exponent can be entered sector wise or automatically calculated for different day/night/seasonal conditions from additional measuring heights.

-To perform a simple energy calculation one or more power curve is required.
-The power curve can be found in the WTG Catalogue.
 The power curve is adjusted for the local air density, which can be taken from the embedded climate database or calculated from local measurements.

 From the METEO Object: